Deploy a service¶

-As with other deployment tasks, do the setup tasks before (and the cleanup tasks after) the steps below.
+As with other deployment tasks, do the setup tasks before the steps below.
 If you run into trouble, read the Troubleshoot guide.

 Indicate the desired target and use the state.apply